drubach/Concentration/README.md

 #### Developer and Business Goals

-- An appealing and functional website that works as expected and provides a reqarding, fun experience for the user.
+- An appealing and functional website that works as expected and provides a rewarding, fun experience for the user.
 - An educational experience in the development of an interactive website using Javascript.
 - A valuable example for the developers portfolio.